 CCleaner vs Storage sense

-As you can see from the screenshot posted above, running Storage sense would have saved me a total of 9.66GB of junk files.
-This is what I can save running CCleaner on the same machine…
+As you can see from the screenshot posted above, running Storage sense would have removed a total of 9.66GB of junk files.

-Compared to Storage Sense’s 9.6GB of junk files removal, CCleaner was only able find 1.6GB of junk files, this mostly due to the fact that CCleaner is not able to delete deep system files like Windows upgrade files which become useless after you update your system.
+Compared to Storage Sense’s 9.6GB of junk files removal, CCleaner was only able to find 1.6GB of junk files, this is mostly due to the fact that CCleaner is not able to delete deep system files like Windows upgrade files which become useless after you update your system.

-Now that we know that Storage Sense is better than CCleaner at cleaning junk files, another big advantage that this built-in software has is that you can schedule regular maintenance cleanup at any given time; you can set the program to automatically run and delete junk files periodically, a feature which you have to pay for if you try doing this on CCleaner by buying CCleaner Pro.
+Now that we know that Storage Sense is better than CCleaner at cleaning junk files, another significant advantage that this built-in software has is that you can schedule regular maintenance cleanup at any given time.
+This means that you can set the program to automatically run and delete junk files periodically, a feature which you have to pay for if you try doing this on CCleaner by buying CCleaner Pro.

 The second useless advantage CCleaner has over Storage sense is that it has a built-in registry cleaner.
 So why is cleaning the registry a useless advantage?
 Cleaning the registry is completely useless and you will not gain any performance benefits by doing so.

 “The Windows registry is a database of settings for all hardware, software, and user preferences on your computer that controls how Windows interacts with your hardware and applications.
 Windows continually references the registry in the background and it is not designed to be accessed or edited.